 Use Version Control.
 If you re-upload a MS Office file with the exact same name, Drive will auto-save a separate version of the original file.
 As you upload more copies, you can see the full version history of your MS Office file.
 If you don’t want to use Drive version control, you can select “keep as separate file.”

-Why this option sucks: You will need to download a MS Office file, open on your computer, save changes, and then re-upload to Google Drive.
+Why this option isn’t great: You will need to download a MS Office file, open it on your computer, save changes, and then re-upload to Google Drive.
 Not practical for most of us.
 However, if you occasionally work in MS Office Files, you might not mind following these steps.

-Drive Filestream is the Google Drive Sync client for G Suite customers.
+Drive File Stream is the Google Drive Sync client for Google Workspace (G Suite) customers.
 For your personal Google Drive account, you can sync files using Backup & Sync.
-Filestream essentially mirrors your Google Drives in a folder on your local computer, accessible through Finder on Mac or Explorer on Windows.
+File Stream essentially mirrors your Google Drives in a folder on your local computer, accessible through Finder on Mac or Explorer on Windows.
 Keep in mind:

 Open, Work, and Save to Drive.
 Navigate to Google Drive and open your desired MS Office file.
 Double click and your file will open in MS Office right away.
 If you save back to Google Drive, a new version will automatically upload to your Google Drive account.
 In order to view the file version history, you can will need to go to the web interface.